smussenden/data-journalism-19-spring/major-assignments/data-analysis-project/readme.md

 You should also attach a well-commented SQL file with at least five queries you have written as you begin to explore the data.

-**Session 23:** a half-page status memo is due, updating me on your progress.
+**Session 23:** a 250 word status memo as a forum post is due as a forum post, updating me on your progress.
 If your project has evolved to answer new questions, you should inform me of that at this time.
 Otherwise, indicate what new information you have discovered.
 You should attach your updated, well-commented SQL file with at least 10 additional queries as you explore the database.

 **Session 29:** The final deliverables for this project are due.